PanoLAM: Large Avatar Model for Gaussian Full-Head Synthesis from One-shot Unposed Image: Experiments

-\paragraph{Datasets.} For our training and testing, we employ the large-scale dataset that we have generated.
-To assess the 360-degree synthesis capability, we randomly select 100 subjects from our Ours-360 dataset for testing, and the remaining for training.
+\paragraph{Datasets.} We employ the large-scale dataset that we have generated for training.
+To assess the 360$^\circ$ synthesis capability, we randomly select 100 subjects from our PanoLAM-360$^\circ$ dataset for testing, and the remaining for training.

 \paragraph{Evaluation Metrics.} We evaluate the quality of our synthesized images using three quantitative metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM), and Learned Perceptual Image Patch Similarity (LPIPS).
-These measures enable us to effectively compare the synthetic images with the ground truth, ensuring a comprehensive assessment of the reconstruction quality.
-To evaluate identity similarity (CSIM) of the reconstructed 3D assets, we compute the cosine distance of face recognition features, building on the work of~\cite{ArcFace}.
-For assessing pose fidelity, we employ the Average Pose Distance (APD)~\cite{AEDAPD}.
+To evaluate identity similarity (CSIM) of the reconstructed 3D assets, we compute the cosine distance of face recognition features~\citep{ArcFace}.
+For assessing pose fidelity, we employ the Average Pose Distance (APD)~\citep{AEDAPD}.